 3-D Movie Rendering of Actin-labeled RAFT Cell

 Details: Physarum amoebae undergoing the Repeat AmoeboFlagellate Transformation (RAFT) were fixed, stained with Rhodamine-Phalloidin, and processed for light microscopy according to Pagh and Adelman, 1988.
 The data shown here was recorded, during the experiment of 6/1/93, as "boxzser2.pic", using a BioRad MRC600 confocal microscope system interfaced with a Zeiss Axiovert light microscope, employing a 63X oil immersion lens.
 The Z-series (18 optical sections at 0.5 um intervals) was recorded at a zoom factor of 4; the full frame width of the "boxed" file used here was 19 um.
 Using Confocal Assistant software, the Z-series was processed to create a 60-frame movie: a series of "maximum intensity" projections, the sum of which shows a total rotation, about the y-axis, of 180 degrees (hence each frame is "rotated" 3 degrees relative to the preceding one).
 This 60-frame stack was then converted to a set of 60 individual *.tif files, which were ported to a Macintosh G-3 running under OS X. Tiffany software was used to pseudocolor the *.tif files and convert them to *.gif files.
 [In addition, "labeled" versions of the first and last files were made, for use as the "stills".]
-These *.gif files were then converted to animations using GifFun software For the "detailed" version shown here, the 60 gif files were duplicated and the duplicate set was renumbered to create a "return to original orientation" segment so that the animation contains a total of 120 frames and depicts the cell being rotated from 0 to 180 degrees and then rotated smoothly back.
+These *.gif files were then converted to animations using GifFun software.
+For the "fast" version shown here, only even number files were used, so that the animation contains 30 frames (each changing by a rotation angle of 6 degrees) and "jumps" from the final frame back to the first.

 Last updated March 26, 2002.